-Looking for the perfect London 4 day itinerary?
+Looking for the perfect 4 day itinerary for London?
 This guide maps out your time, includes all the top sights, what order to do it in, and how to beat the crowds.
-Perfect for first-timers.
+Perfect for a first visit to London!

-This London 4 day itinerary includes the must visit sights without overwhelming your schedule.
+This 4-day itinerary for London includes the must-visit sights without overwhelming your schedule.
 And of course, there will be enough time for an afternoon tea or two!

-Before we go into our London 4 day itinerary, let's discuss a few things first...
+Before we go into our 4 day itinerary for London, let's discuss a few things first...

 Getting Around London